wferebee/ContactSim/README.md

 * #### Resposne returned by executing the API request
 ![Swagger4](https://user-images.githubusercontent.com/53095806/182326662-a8c93612-c3f4-4052-9c56-d33574f5c29e.jpg)

+## Future Considerations -
+* Add a seed file for easier testing
+* Create a post method that can take a seed file, or seed the db with the ContactController Constructor

 ## Please let me know if you have any questions, comments, concerns, or suggestions!